GingaaBread/GNOStatic/src/essentials/datatypes.md

 ## Assignments

-In GNO values are assigned using the assignment operator `=`, followed by the desired value.
+In GNO variables are assigned using the assignment operator `=`, followed by the desired value.

 ```gno
 int age = 5